Portland green bike box - bike lane indicates a trouble spot for drivers to pay more attention and look for cyclists and pedestrians

 Bend, Oregon

 Bicycles shall not be ridden on a sidewalk in the Downtown District described in section 6,190 or in the Centennial Parking Garage.
-6.20.025 (1) describes the Bend Downtown District: (see the last page of the linked PDF for a map which shows the downtown district described here and titled Exhibit A, the quality isn't the best but it is easier to read while bicycling than this description).
+6.20.025 (1) describes the Bend Downtown District: (see the last page of the linked PDF for a map which shows the downtown district described here and titled Exhibit A, the quality isn't the best but it is easier to read while bicycling than this lengthy text description).
 Beginning at the North side of Newport Avenue and the Deschutes River, thence South along the Deschutes River from Newport Avenue to the South side of Franklin Avenue, thence East on Franklin Avenue to the West side of Broadway Street, thence south on Broadway Street to the South side of Louisiana Avenue, thence East on Louisiana Avenue from Broadway Street to the West side of Wall Street, thence South on \Nail Street from Louisiana Avenue to the South side of Kansas Street, thence Easterly from Kansas and Wall Street through the Administrative School District property to the Southeast corner of the intersection of Kansas and Lave Street, thence Northeast on Lava Street to the North side of Franklin Avenue, thence East from the Northeast corner of Franklin Avenue and Lava Street to the West side of Division Avenue, thence North on the West side of Division to the South side of Greenwood Avenue, thence West on Greenwood Avenue to the Southeast corner of Greenwood Avenue and Harriman Street, thence North (across Greenwood Avenue) to the Northeast corner of Greenwood Avenue and Harriman Street, thence West to the Northeast corner of Greenwood Avenue and Bond Street to the Junction of Bond Street and Wall Street, crossing Wall Street to the West side of Wall Street and the Northwest corner of Wall Street and Vermont Place, thence West along the North side of Vermont Place to the Deschutes River, thence South to the Point of Beginning.

 Redmond, Oregon 6.325 Bicycle Operating Rules.

-2.)
-Not ride a bicycle on a sidewalk in any business district, except along an unimproved street.
+May not ride a bicycle on a sidewalk in any business district, except along an unimproved street.
 However, in a business district, bicycles may be ridden on sidewalks to deliver newspapers and messages and to make other deliveries.
 In addition, Redmond police officers who are operating their bicycles in the course and scope of their duties may ride on sidewalks.

-Bicycle Impounding Laws / Bike Parking
+Portland Bicycle Impounding Laws / Bike Parking

 A bike in Portland can be impounded for just being locked on public property for more than 72 hours.
 This means on any sidewalk, for instance if you lock to a stop sign or a neighborhood street sign marker.

 If you bicycle commute in Portland, you know that you frequently end up in areas where locking to a stop sign is one of the only options.
 Take care to make sure that you are not obstructing the sidewalk in any way, especially the wheel chair ramps.
 Check to be sure your bicycle does not impede vehicles in any way.
-Examples for grounds for a bicycle being immediately impounded are obstructing the sidewalk, obstructing a wheel chair ramp, or impeding motor vehicles in some manner.
-Also never lock too near a fire hydrant, or a police or fire callbox, as these all must be kept absolutely clear or your bicycle may be impounded.

 If your bike is impounded in Portland, "the impounding agency must make reasonable efforts to notify the owner of the impoundment and a description of how and by what date the bicycle must be claimed."
 You may be charged a fee for your impounded bicycle to get it out, if it was impounded for one of the types of reasons previously discussed.
 If your bike goes unclaimed, after 30 days the city may dispose of your impounded bike.